AndrewHastings/emuterm/README.md

 Caveats:

+- For best results, resize the ANSI terminal emulator in which **emuterm** is running to match the number of columns of the old serial terminal.
+On startup, **emuterm** sends an ANSI control sequence to set the right margin, but many ANSI terminal emulators do not recognize it.
+(Most old serial terminals are 80 columns.)

 - The modern **vim** and **ncurses** have some limitations in supporting old serial terminals that the original BSD **vi** and **curses** did *not* have.
 In particular, **vim** requires the termcap "cm" capability while